An article by Rob Robinson

 These principles have been adapted from the work of Christopher E. Van Avery in his writings on the importance of expanding the principles of warfare to take into consideration the fluidity and complexity of future battlefields.
 While communication in the business arena is certainly not war, the principles of war have always served as a solid framework for considering marketing communication efforts.

-These expanded marketing principles may be useful in helping provide a framework from which individuals and organizations can better ensure effective and efficient communications efforts.
+These expanded marketing principles may be useful in helping provide a framework from which individuals and organizations can better ensure effective and efficient communication efforts.

 - Objective is focusing all efforts toward the decisive achievement of obtainable business results from the use of communications.